 - Science Technologies

 Biology covers the study of everything that's alive, but each individual biologist typically chooses a more specific focus.
 Marine biology, for example, comprises research on ocean or river creatures, while zoologists learn about animals.
 Biologists interested in tiny things might choose microbiology to learn about bacteria, viruses and other one-celled organisms or biochemistry and genetics to learn about the microscopic workings of larger animals and humans.
 Those concerned about the environment might choose the broad field of ecology or focus in on botany, the study of plants.

 As technology advances, biological scientists will be needed to drive research and development.
-The U.S. Bureau of Labor Statistics projected between 7% and 13% employment growth for all biologists from 2010 to 2020 (www.bls.gov).
-Biochemists and biophysicists, with the highest subfield increase, could leap 31%.
+The U.S. Bureau of Labor Statistics projected a 4% employment growth for all biologists from 2014 to 2024 (www.bls.gov).
+Biochemists and biophysicists, with the highest subfield increase, could leap 8%.
 However, great interest in biologist jobs leads to high competition for positions, especially in popular or dramatic fields like marine biology.

 There's high demand for teachers in the United States, reports the U.S. Bureau of Labor Statistics, and many school districts have a particular need of science teachers.
-Between 2010 and 2020, the needed number of high school teachers was expected to grow 7%, with a 17% jump for middle school teachers.
+Between 2014 and 2024, the needed number of high school teachers was expected to grow 6%, with the same jump for middle school teachers.
 Rural areas and poor inner city districts have an especially high need, with correspondingly good opportunities for teachers.